SUSTAINABILITY

 2. Internal system for the timely disclosure of corporate information

-To ensure thorough internal management of corporate information and appropriate and timely disclosures, several specialized departments have been set up under the direction and supervision of the management and company-wide initiatives have been launched.
-In order to improve the accuracy and content of disclosure materials, we have established a system in which multiple departments mutually check each other’s work while confirming the quality of our internal control system through regular internal audits.
+To ensure thorough internal management of corporate information and appropriate and timely disclosures, several specialized sections have been set up under the direction and supervision of the management and company-wide initiatives have been launched.
+In order to improve the accuracy and content of disclosure materials, we have established a system in which multiple sections mutually check each other’s work while confirming the quality of our internal control system through regular internal audits.
 We also have auditors regularly conduct quality and legality checks of our accounting information.
 In addition, the Company’s management and specialized departments have established a system in which they collect and report timely and appropriate information that follows our disclosure guidelines from our subsidiaries, which is then disclosed if deemed necessary.

 3. Procedure for timely disclosure